marcosfavat/dino/Gereferencing-management.md

+## Custom properties

 For storing georeferencing informations, BlenderGIS creates some custom properties in the scene.

 - **Spatial Reference System (SRS)**